bockp/Edge-Detection-project/Article-month1.md

 *Autre plugin pour Canny ?????*

-# 4.Discussion
+# Discussion

 ## Qualitative Comparison

- As can be seen in the above examples (Fig.5-9), the different algorithms have very different results.
+ As can be seen in the above examples (Fig.5-9), the quality of the resulting pattern detection depends a lot on which algorithm is used, and with what parameters.

- For the Sobel algorithm, the edges are outlined correctly, though it also outlines a lot of noise (shadows).
+ For the Sobel algorithm, the edges are outlined correctly, though it also outlines noise (shadows, changes in color) as edges.

- The LoG algorithms, on the other hand, give an output with nearly no noise if configured properly, although they lose quite a bit of precision.
+ The LoG algorithms, on the other hand, give an output with a lower amount of misidentified noise if configured properly, although they do not identify all of the edges.
  Though that itself depends on the implementation.
- As can be seen in the difference of output between the Log\_filter plugin (Fig.6 Image 5-6), which detects the edges pretty well without noise in the result, but misses out on edges which were blurred in the original image.
- The FeatureJ implementation (Fig.7 Image 3), on the other hand, creates an output image that seems to simplify the definition of an edge to the point where they are detected in a disorganized fashion that leaves one struggling to identify the initial image.
+ As can be seen in the difference of output between the Log\_filter plugin (Fig.6 Image 5-6), which detects most edges without noise in the result, but misses out on edges which were blurred in the original image and the FeatureJ implementation (Fig.7 Image 3), that creates an output image that identifies edges everywhere in the image, leading to an output image that is hard to compare with the original image.
- This is most likely due to an improperly configured threshold, that is set too high and therefore identifies the slightest variation in pixel values as indicative of an edge.
+ This error on the part of the FeatureJ implementation is most likely due to an improperly configured threshold, that is too high and therefore identifies very small variations in pixel values as indicative of an edge, whereas they are probably due to noise.

  The Canny implementation (Fig.8-9) give a better result than both the Sobel (less noise) and the LoG implementation (detecting the real edges more accurately).
 They are not perfect, and miss edges where the pixel values do not vary greatly on each side, and invents edges in the presence of differences due to lighting.